Tourism Attractions

 - National Museum of Natural History: Famous for the Hope Diamond and its exhibits on dinosaurs, mammals, and marine life.

-National Air and Space Museum:
+National Air & Space Museum

 Features the Wright brothers’ plane, moon landers, and historic aircraft.